 Key Takeaways

-For Small Clinics: Begin with the most critical functionality (e.g., appointment scheduling, billing, basic EHR integration).
+For Small Clinics: Start with the most essential functionality (e.g. appointment scheduling, billing, simple EHR integration).
 These will enable you to improve your operations without taking stress on your staff and budgets.